How to Make Scented Wax Sachets

 The scent on your sachets will last for a while.
 If you decide you want to refresh the scent – dab a few drops of your favorite essential oil on the surface.

 Or, you can melt the wax, strain out the flowers and remake them again.
-The possibilities are endless and beeswax is so easy to use for crafting projects.
+The possibilities are endless and beeswax projects are easy DIY gifts.

 Anytime you make a batch of scented wax sachets, keep a few extras back.
 You never know when you may need a small gift for a special occasion.